• Skip to primary navigation

 1. Disable Shared Experiences

-In a majority of cases, the problem” can be fixed by disabling “Nearby Sharing” and “Shared Across devices” features on your computer.
+In a majority of cases, the problem” can be fixed by disabling “Nearby Sharing” and “Shared Across devices” features on the computer.

-As mentioned above, the most likely reason for “We need to fix your Microsoft Account” message is most likely due to Microsoft Account password being changed or your Microsoft Account not being verified on the computer.
+As mentioned above, the most likely reason for “We need to fix your Microsoft Account” message on your computer could be due to your Microsoft Account not being verified on the computer.

 1. Go to Settings > Accounts > Your Info and click on Verify.